Mo7ammedd/Aura-Decor/README.md

 ## Documentation

-API documentation is available through Swagger UI when running the application in development mode.
-Access it at `/swagger`.
+API documentation is available through Scalar UI when running the application in development mode.
+Access it at `/scalar` and through Scalar for an enhanced API reference experience.

+## Rate Limiting

+The API implements rate limiting three algorithms :

+- **Fixed Window**: Limits requests within a fixed time period
+- **Sliding Window**: More precise limiting that considers timing of requests
+- **Token Bucket**: Provides bursting capabilities while maintaining overall rate

 ## License